GoldenEye 007 (2010 video game): Reception

-Although not as critically acclaimed as its original Nintendo 64 version, GoldenEye 007 received positive reviews.
+GoldenEye 007 received positive reviews.
 Aggregating review websites GameRankings and Metacritic gave the Wii version 83.67% and 81/100 and the Nintendo DS version 68.82% and 64/100.

-Japanese game magazine Famitsu gave the Wii version a 34 out of 40 score, and the NDS version a 22 out of 40.
-IGN awarded the game a 9.0 out of 10 and an Editor's Choice Award, praising its multiplayer component and its well-crafted story while criticising the lack of voice chat.
+IGN gave the game their Editor's Choice Award, praising its multiplayer component and its well-crafted story while criticising the lack of voice chat.
 The reviewer, Craig Harris, concluded by acknowledging that the game—as of its release—is the Wii's best first person shooter.
-Gaming Nexus gave GoldenEye 007 an A−, stating, "instead of standing in the original GoldenEyes shadow, Eurocom has created a brand new game that is just as compelling and addictive as the original."
 GameSpot reviewer Tom McShea also praised the game, awarding it an 8.5 out of 10.
 Joystiq scored the game 4 out of 5.

 Nintendo World Report awarded the game an 8.5/10, with the reviewer stating, "Frankly, I haven't seen a more impressive Wii shooter."
 The Official Nintendo Magazine gave GoldenEye 007 a score of 90%.
-GameTrailers scored the game at 8.6 of 10, indicating that while most aspects are well-done, the game's performance suffers from inconsistent framerates, particularly during splitscreen play.
+GameTrailers scored the game at 8.6 of 10, indicating that while most aspects are well-done, the game's performance suffers from inconsistent framerates, particularly during split-screen play.
 They also derided the menus as "bland" and the "not very crisp" overall picture due to aliasing.
 Digital Trends' gave the game 8 of 10, complaining of the enemy AI's simplistic strategies and lack of adaptability.
 While the multiplayer gameplay was highly praised by the reviewer, the lack of voice chat was seen as a significant omission.

 GamesRadar, although less positive, were still pleased with the result, awarding the game a 7 out of 10, stating that it was impossible for the game to live up to the original, but that it was still "a damn fine, 'serious' shooter on the Wii, and that's saying something," adding that "even without the limited options for mature action for Wii owners, GoldenEye 007 is a solid game in its own right."
 In contrast, Game Informer was less impressed, giving the game a 6.5/10, calling it "a lackluster game that fails to hit the same high notes of the original, or keep pace with modern shooters".